-- 1. Minor revisions (including title) 10 July 2007 (SCK - 2.
-New Brand added July 2008 - 3.
-Updated to reflect University restructuring June 2011 AB. - 4.
-Revisions approved by Senate 19 June 2013 as part of new programme validation process - 5.
-Minor changes made to form guidance on completion of Intended Learning Outcomes, and Learning outcomes and Assessment Mapping document template, for clarity; and changes to wording of support for student learning section, altering to second person throughout agreed with the Chair and to be reported to UPC October 2013 - 6.
-Updated to new Prog Spec form February 2014 (version for 201314 Academic Year) CQA - 7.
+- 1. Minor revisions (including title) 10 July 2007 (SCK) - New Brand added July 2008 2. - Updated to reflect University restructuring June 2011 AB.
+3. - 4. - Revisions approved by Senate 19 June 2013 as part of new programme validation process Minor changes made to form guidance on completion of Intended Learning Outcomes, and Learning outcomes and Assessment Mapping document template, for clarity; and changes to wording of support for student learning section, altering to second person throughout agreed with the Chair and to be reported to UPC October 2013 Updated to new Prog Spec form February 2014 (version for 201314 Academic Year) CQA 5. - 6. - 7.
 Updated to take account of new Programme Specification template, September 2015 - 8.
-Minor Revisions July 2017
+Minor updates following FEC April 2019